 The King Creativity Fund program is to support the creative endeavors of students enrolled at Southwestern University.
 The program encourages, stimulates, and maintains creativity by providing funds to defray the direct costs of conducting innovative and visionary projects, either on- or off-campus.
 All proposals submitted from students must have a letter of support from a member of the Southwestern faculty, staff or administration who is willing to serve as an advisor to the student.
 The King Creativity Symposium is held in the spring at Southwestern University in the Red and Charline McCombs Campus Center.
 The Symposium displays project exhibits and presentations.

 To further support students’ learning and professional development experiences, travel funds are available for students presenting their work at national and regional conferences.
-For more information, please review the Fleming Student Travel Fund Guidelines.
-To submit an application, complete the Fleming Student Travel Application.
 Priority consideration is given to those submitted by the deadline for the relevant semester.
-Applications should be submitted electronically to Christine Vasquez.
+If you have any questions regarding Academic Student Travel please contact Christine Vasquez .

 Other Undergraduate Research Sites

 The Research Experiences for Undergraduates Program of the National Science Foundation provides stipends, and in many cases, housing and travel for undergraduate student researchers.
 An REU site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
 Each student is associated with a specific research project where he/she works closely with the faculty and other researchers.
 This website explains the program and provides a list of programs that are available.
 Students must contact and apply to specific REU sites.